Skip to main content

 • Spanish Water Dogs are very active and have strong herding and guarding instincts – they are intelligent, loyal, and affectionate, making them excellent guardians.
 They tend to be Velcro dogs – while they accept the whole family, they tend to attach to one person in particular.

-• Spaying is the common term used to describe the surgical procedure known as an ovariohysterectomy.
-In this procedure, the ovaries and uterus are removed completely in order to sterilize a female dog.
-There are several pros and cons to spaying currently under scientific scrutiny; however, the overall consensus at this time is that spaying will increase the lifespan of a dog.
+• Spaying is the common term for the surgical procedure known as an ovariohysterectomy.
+In this procedure, the ovaries and uterus are removed to sterilize a female dog.
 This operation requires a general anesthetic and complications are rare.
-A rest period of 5-10 days is needed for recovery after surgery.
+Spaying is recommended to prevent ovarian and uterine cancer, prevent unwanted pregnancy, and reduce the risk of mammary cancer and pyometra.

 • Canine grooming is important.
 Dogs should be kept clean, be brushed often, and get clipped as needed.
 If you want to do something more unique, like applying nail polish or hair dye, choosing a canine-approved product that is appropriately applied while the dog is monitored is highly recommended.